-Suit: Officers at Ohio jail beat homeless veteran into coma
+Suit: Cops at Ohio jail beat homeless veteran into coma

 Dayton, Ohio — A federal lawsuit alleges that officers at an Ohio jail beat a homeless veteran so severely that he ended up in a coma for two months, now needs a wheelchair and is cognitively disabled.